ccondry/mobile-branding-ui/README.md

-# webex-links-homepage
+# mobile-branding-ui
-The dCloud Colud Configuration web portal UI project.
+A mobile website version of the dCloud CC mobile app.
 It is built on Vue.js 2.6 (including vue-router and vuex), using Webpack 4.

 ## Development